Isochrone map: Hydrology

 Isochrone and related maps are used to show the time taken for runoff water within a drainage basin to reach a lake, reservoir or outlet, assuming constant and uniform effective rainfall.
 An early example of this method was demonstrated by Clark in 1945.

 Transport planning

 Isochrone maps have been used in transportation planning since at least 1887.
 Isochrone maps in the context of transport planning are essentially maps of accessibility where travel time is used as the cost metric.
 Isochrone maps can be created for different modes of transportation, e.g. foot, bicycle, motor vehicle.
 Put simply, the output of an isochrone map for transport will show how far (in distance) is reachable from a start point, including the parameter of time.

 Such maps for private motor transport were widely used in a 1972 study into airport accessibility in Hampshire, South East England.
 At that time, their use was disadvantaged by being time-consuming to create.

-The term isodapane map is used to refer to a map were the contour represent transportation cost instead of transportation time.
+A related concept is the isodapane map, where the contours represent transportation cost instead of transportation time.